 We may be required to make certain payments to our named executive officers in the event their services are terminated or we experience a change in control.
-Under the terms of the amended employment agreement with Mr. Mazzei and under the terms of the employment letters with each of Messrs.
-Witt, Saracino, and Palamé, as described above under "Employment Agreements," the amount of these payments (and whether we would be required to make them) depends on the nature of the executive's termination.
+Under the terms of the Amended Employment Agreement, dated April 30, 2021, with Mr. Mazzei and under the terms of the employment letters with each of Messrs.
+Witt, Saracino, and Palamé, entered into with each of the other NEOs in April 2021 in connection with the internalization, as described above under "Employment Agreements," the amount of these payments (and whether we would be required to make them) depends on the nature of the executive's termination.

-Pursuant to the form restricted stock award agreements used for awards made in 2021 and 2022 under the 2022 Annual Incentive Plan, shares of restricted stock fully vest upon (i) the grantee's death or "disability" (as defined in the 2022 Annual Incentive Plan), (ii) the grantee's "involuntary termination" (as defined in the form restricted stock award agreement) and (iii) a "change in control" (as defined in the 2022 Annual Incentive Plan).
-Pursuant to the form PRSU award agreements used for 2021 awards, (i) upon the grantee's death, "disability" (as defined in the 2022 Annual Incentive Plan), or "involuntary termination" (as defined in the award agreement), the PRSUs remain eligible to vest following the end of the performance period based on actual performance, with respect to the sum of the number of PRSUs eligible to vest as of such grantee's termination plus, if applicable, a pro-rated number of PRSUs, and (ii) upon a "CoC Event" (as defined in the award agreement), the PRSUs will vest in connection with the CoC Event (A) at target, if such CoC Event occurs prior to the first anniversary date or (B) based on actual performance, if such CoC Event occurs on or following the first anniversary date.
+Pursuant to the form restricted stock award agreements used for awards made in 2021, 2022, and 2023 under the 2022 Plan, shares of restricted stock fully vest upon (i) the grantee's death or "disability" (as defined in the 2022 Plan), (ii) the grantee's "involuntary termination" (as defined in the form restricted stock award agreement) and (iii) a "change in control" (as defined in the 2022 Plan).
+Pursuant to the form PRSU award agreements used for 2023 awards, (i) upon the grantee's death, "disability" (as defined in the 2022 Plan), or "involuntary termination" (as defined in the award agreement), the PRSUs remain eligible to vest following the end of the performance period based on actual performance, with respect to the sum of the number of PRSUs eligible to vest as of such grantee's termination plus, if applicable, a pro-rated number of PRSUs, and (ii) upon an event of a "Change in Control" (as defined in the award agreement), the PRSUs will vest in connection with the Change in Control (A) at target, if equal to or less than half of the performance period has lapsed at the time such Change in Control occurs or (B) based on actual performance, if more than half the performance period has lapsed at the time such Change in Control occurs.

-The table below sets forth the amount that we would have been required to pay each of the NEOs under the termination events described below or upon a change in control, assuming the termination or change in control occurred on December 31, 2022.
+The table below sets forth the amount that we would have been required to pay each of the NEOs under the termination events described below or upon a change in control, assuming the termination or change in control occurred on December 31, 2023.